cberg18/resume/README.md

 ## Contents

-*   **`resume.pdf`**: A PDF version of my resume, optimized for printing and digital viewing.
+*   **`latest.pdf`**: A PDF version of my resume, optimized for printing and digital viewing.
 (Recommended format)
-*   **`resume.md`**: A Markdown version of my resume for viewing and rendering in Markdown-compatible environments.
+*   **`latest.md`**: A Markdown version of my resume for viewing and rendering in Markdown-compatible environments.
 This file is generated using AI via a self hosted GitHub Action runner.
 Since it's AI generated, it may not be 100% accurate so for the most accurate content, checkout the pdf.

 ## Purpose